ansys/pyhps-data-transfer/doc/source/getting_started/index.rst

        python --version

 #.
-If you do not have a Python 3.x version installed, install the latest 3.x version from the
+If a Python 3.x version is not available, install the latest 3.x version from the
-   Python organization's `Downloads https://www.python.org/downloads/>`_ page.
+   Python organization's `Downloads <https://www.python.org/downloads/>`_ page.

 #.
 To see if you have ``pip`` installed, run this command: